luna1221/Global-COVID-19-Impact-Tableau-Dashboard/README.md

 <img width="1000" alt="Screenshot 2024-05-05 at 15 21 57" src="https://github.com/luna1221/Global-COVID-19-Impact-Tableau-Dashboard/assets/122708598/03b2142f-bda3-4720-b50c-887866042dcb">

+Overview:
+The series of data visualizations provide a comprehensive overview of the global impact of COVID-19, illustrating disparities in mortality rates and highlighting regions most affected by the virus.
+The data underscores the need for effective public health measures and international cooperation to manage and mitigate the effects of global health crises.

 Plot 1: Global Comparison of COVID-19 Case Fatality Rates
 Question: How do COVID-19 lethality rates vary across different countries?